on success, meaning, and time by Paolo A. '21 G

 Thanks for sticking with this blog.
-I know it’s been a five thousand one hundred twenty words, according to wordpress If you listened to the songs before each section, yay!
+I know it’s been a long one.11 five thousand one hundred twenty words, according to wordpress If you listened to the songs before each section, yay!
 If you enjoyed them, yay again c: Here’s a (nearly exactly) hour-long playlist of songs from many genres that fit the same introspective mood of this post, including the songs for each section.
 If you do listen to it, I encourage you to listen to it in order, not because I really care what order you listen to the songs in, but because one of the songs is broken up into two by Spotify (“The Load-Out” / “Stay”) and they should be listened to consecutively.

 There is no conclusion to this post, because I haven’t figured out the answers for myself yet.
 I suspect I won’t ever know the answers, because the questions aren’t well-defined, solutions aren’t well-defined, and who says there are “answers” in the first place.
 But hopefully, you’ve got something out of this post: new questions to ask yourself, a different way of looking at the world, or just a few new songs to listen to.

 - when i say urgent, i don’t mean urgent in the sense of rushing to try and get an answer. yes, the answers to these issues are needed, and needed sooner than ever. but the way i think about these things is not by forcing myself to think of them — they’re just things that happen to be more on the mind lately. back to text ↑